-- (a) The intention to issue the regulation must be announced by notice in the Gazette and at least one other means of communication circulated throughout the Republic; - (b) the notice must state- - (i) that a draft regulation has been developed for comment; - (ii) the nature of the draft regulation; - (iii) where a copy of the draft regulation may be obtained; and(iv) where comments are to be returned to; - (iv) where comments are to be returned to; - (c) a period of at least one month from the date of the announcement must be allowed for interested parties to comment on the regulation; and - (d) the comments received and the content of all discussions and consultations must be considered before issuing or amending the regulation.

-(2) Subsection (1) does not apply-

-- (a) to any regulation correcting a textual error; or - (b) when the Minister withdraws any regulation or notice made or issued under 15 the Unemployment Insurance Act, 1966 (Act No. 30 of 1966), as contemplated in item 2 of Schedule 1.

-(3) Any regulation affecting State revenue or expenditure may only be issued or amended with the concurrence of the Minister of Finance.
+.za 20 (a) The intention to issue the regulation must be announced by notice in the Gazette and at least one other means of communication circulated throughout the Republic; (b) the notice must state- (i) that a draft regulation has been developed for comment; (ii) the nature of the draft regulation; (iii) where a copy of the draft regulation may be obtained; and 5 (iv) where comments are to be returned to; (c) a period of at least one month from the date of the announcement must be allowed for interested parties to comment on the regulation; and (d) the comments received and the content of all discussions and consultations must be considered before issuing or amending the regulation.
+10 (2) Subsection (1) does not apply- (a) to any regulation correcting a textual error; or (b) when the Minister withdraws any regulation or notice made or issued under the Unemployment Insurance Act, 1966 (Act No. 30 of 1966), as contemplated in item 2 of Schedule 1.
+15 (3) Any regulation affecting State revenue or expenditure may only be issued or amended with the concurrence of the Minister of Finance.
+CHAPTER 8 20 GENERAL Information to be supplied by employer 56.
+(1) Every employer must, as soon as it commences activities as an employer, provide the information referred to in subsection (2) regarding its employees to the Commissioner, irrespective of the earnings of such employees.
+(2) The information contemplated in subsection (1) must- (a) include the street address of the business, and any of its branches, of the 25 employer; (b) if the employer is not resident in the Republic, or is a body corporate not registered in the Republic, include the particulars of the authorised person who is required to carry out the duties of the employer in terms of this Act; and (c) include the names, identification numbers and monthly remuneration of each of its employees, and must state the address at which the employee is 30 employed.
+(3) Every employer must, before the seventh day of each month, inform the Commissioner of any change during the previous month in any information furnished in terms of subsection (1).
+35 (4) The Commissioner may request the employer to provide such additional particulars as may reasonably be required to give effect to the purpose of this Act within 30 days of the request, or within such extended period as the Commissioner may allow.
+40 Creation and maintenance of database 57.
+(1) The Commissioner must create and maintain a database of contributors, beneficiaries and employers.(2) Payment of any benefit in terms of this Act must be based on the information contained in the database and provided- 45

-GENERAL

-Information to be supplied by employer

-56. (1) Every employer must, as soon as it commences activities as an employer, provide the information referred to in subsection (2) regarding its employees to the Commissioner, irrespective of the earnings of such employees.

-(2) The information contemplated in subsection (1) must-

-- (a) include the street address of the business, and any of its branches, of the employer; - (b) if the employer is not resident in the Republic, or is a body corporate not registered in the Republic, include the particulars of the authorised person 30 who is required to carry out the duties of the employer in terms of this Act; and - (c) include the names, identification numbers and monthly remuneration of each of its employees, and must state the address at which the employee is employed.

-(3) Every employer must, before the seventh day of each month, inform the 35 Commissioner of any change during the previous month in any information furnished in terms of subsection (1).

-(4) The Commissioner may request the employer to provide such additional particulars as may reasonably be required to give effect to the purpose of this Act within 30 days of the request, or within such extended period as the Commissioner may allow.
-40

-Creation and maintenance of database

-57. (1) The Commissioner must create and maintain a database of contributors, beneficiaries and employers.

-(2) Payment of any benefit in terms of this Act must be based on the information contained in the database and provided- 45
+Cre

-- (a) by the contributor or dependant; - (b) in terms of section 56 of this Act; and - (c) in terms of the Unemployment Insurance Contributions Act, 2001.
+- ben - con - (a) by the contributor or dependant; - (b) in terms of section 56 of this Act; and - (c) in terms of the Unemployment Insurance Contributions Act. - (3) (a) In order to determine the payment of benefits in terms of this Act, the Commissioner may access any information on a database of the State that contains 50 information regarding social security. - (b) For purposes of paragraph (a) the Commissioner must co-operate with other State institutions to link their respective databases.